Disclaimer: Harry Potter and such belong to the lovely Rowling.

 "Do you mind if I sit here?" she whispered, trying her best not to draw the attention of others.
-Dumbledore's eye twinkled and he gave her a very warm smile, moving from his own spot on a separate bed.
+Dumbledore's eyes twinkled and he gave her a very warm smile, moving from his own spot on a separate bed.
 Harry sat down, frowning when she felt a brush of her mental shields.
-But it was but a brush and no one tried to delve any further.

 Narcissa—Draco's mother—straightened her back and eyed each of the teachers before her eyes landed on Snape.
 Snape gave a small incline of his head and she nodded back.

 "Would someone explain to me what happened?" she asked, holding Draco closely.

 The four students exchanged looks before Draco opted to speak.

 "We were going to pull a prank on the ped—Professor Quirrell."

 Draco flushed and promptly averted his father's gaze.
 "Yes.
 He… we thought he tried to kill Harry… at the Quidditch game."